 In this course, students will build on the skills they learned in American Sign Language 1 and explore the long and rich history of Deaf culture and language.
 They will expand their knowledge of the language and their understanding of the world in which it is frequently used.
 Students will grow their sign vocabulary and improve their interaction using facial expressions and body language.
-They will also learn current trends in technology within ASL as well as potential education and career opportunities
+They will also learn current trends in technology within ASL as well as potential education and career opportunities.

-CHINESE I
+Chinese I

-High school students begin their introduction to Chinese with fundamental building blocks in four key areas of foreign language study: listening comprehension, speaking, reading, and writing.
-Each unit consists of an ongoing adventure story, a new vocabulary theme, grammar concept, numerous interactive games reinforcing vocabulary and grammar, reading and listening comprehension activities, speaking and writing activities, and multimedia cultural presentations covering major Chinese-speaking countries.
+High school students begin their introduction to

+Chinese with fundamental building blocks in four key areas of foreign language study: listening comprehension, speaking, reading, and writing.
+Each unit consists of an ongoing adventure story, a new vocabulary theme, grammar interactive concept. numerous games reinforcing vocabulary and grammar, reading comprehension listening activities. speaking and writing activities, and multimedia cultural presentations covering major Chinesespeaking countries.

-CHINESE II
+Chinese II